 Within IT governance and security, it is important to agree on the meanings of specific terms and incident response is no exception.
 At the very least you should define ‘security event’ and ‘security incident’.
 ITIL, NIST SP 800-61 and ISO 27035 define them differently so it’s easy to think people within the same business could take a different view.
 Whatever approach you take, be consistent.

-We tend to lean towards the ISO 27035 definitions: in our view, a security event is an occurrence that indicates a possible breach of cybersecurity or failure of controls; and a ‘security incident’ as an event (or series of related events) which has or is likely to result in a breach of policies and/or compromise of systems and assets.
+We tend to lean towards the ISO 27035 definitions: in our view, a security event is an occurrence that indicates a possible breach of cybersecurity or failure of controls; and a ‘security incident’ as an event (or series of related events) that has or is likely to result in a breach of policies and/or compromise of systems and assets.

 To help contextualise this, think about security monitoring.
 If your organisation has a SOC or has security analysts, they will monitor security events all the time.
 Some of this may be automated (e.g. using a SIEM) whereas other monitoring may be more manual.
 If any of these events indicate a breach of a security policy affecting system (or data) integrity or availability or unauthorised access, then the security event should be treated as a security incident.

 Once a security incident has been identified, it is important to classify the incident based on its potential impact on the business.
 For this reason, an agreed classification scheme is essential to ensure incident response activities are proportionate to the potential impact on the business.

 For example, a low-impact security incident may best be dealt with through your standard IT incident management process.
 A high-impact security incident, by contrast, will necessitate escalation within the business and require management by a dedicated Incident Response Team (“IRT”) in accordance with the Incident Response Plan.

 Incident Response Preparation & Planning